haoyangli16/Aegis-Security-Agent/viclab/README.md

-# VicLab
+# viclab

-**VicLab** (Video & Voice Intelligence Center, or "Victory" Lab) is a toolkit for common video analysis and voice generation tasks.
+**viclab** (Video & Voice Intelligence Center, or "Victory" Lab) is a toolkit for common video analysis and voice generation tasks.

 ## Features